RussellConine/HTML-and-CSS-Projects/README.md

 ### Bootstrap Website
 [This webpage](https://github.com/RussellConine/HTML-and-CSS-Projects/tree/main/bootstrap4_project) uses a Bootstrap Grid and bootstrap Cards to display a multisection webpage.
 It uses Boostrap, HTML, and CSS.

-### Bootstrap Website
+### Portfolio Website Draft
-[This webpage](https://github.com/RussellConine/HTML-and-CSS-Projects/tree/main/portfolio_website) contains the first (non-live) iteration of my portfolio website.
+[This webpage](https://github.com/RussellConine/HTML-and-CSS-Projects/tree/main/portfolio_website) contains the draft (non-live) iteration of my portfolio website.
 It uses css image effects, transition effects, and media queries.
 It uses HTML and CSS.